Nikhilpawar-portfolio/smart-manufacturing-playbook/week-01/industry40-iiot-foundations.md

 ### 🤔 Forward Connections — To Revisit

-- The **Company A vs B** example feels like a direct argument for operational data visibility & real-time decision making — likely connects to topics on Big Data, Analytics or ERP integration in later weeks.
-To revisit once those weeks are covered.
+- The **Company A vs B** example reinforces the operational case for data visibility and real-time decision making — connects forward to Big Data, Analytics and ERP integration topics.

-- **CPS** was introduced briefly here — expecting deeper technical coverage in later weeks.
+- **CPS** introduced here as a concept — deeper technical coverage expected in later sections.
 Holding questions until then.

 ---